A Nationalist Agricultural Policy

 Snail Mail: White Papers Policy, PO Box 192, Hancock, MD 21750

-These same corporations and lobbyists, along with their political mouthpieces in state and national capitals, often promote the falsehood that farmwork is something Whites “just won’t do!” without explaining the reality of the situation in the agricultural workforce.
+These same corporations and lobbyists, along with their political mouthpieces in state and national capitals, often promote the falsehood that farmwork is something Americans “just won’t do!” without explaining the reality of the situation in the agricultural workforce.

 For example, the United States Chamber of Commerce recently published this article complaining about American workers and begging for significantly higher levels of immigration.